saneezore07/DQMJ2Pro_Translation/README.md

 - arm9tool.py: Compresses and decompresses the arm9.bin file; You will need to put a copy of the decompressed arm9.bin in Pro_Tools as Pro_ARM9.bin for msgtool to work. `python Pro_Tools/arm9tool.py decompress Pro_ROM/arm9.bin Pro_Tools/Pro_ARM9.bin`
 - find_untranslated.py: `python Pro_Tools/find_untranslated.py <directory>` will list every file with JP characters inside it.
 Use with `-v` to print the exact line numbers and strings themselves.
-- grow_msg_pool.py: VITAL.
-This is what fixes the stat issue that comes from the text being too large compared to JP. `python Pro_Tools/grow_msg_pool.py --pool 0 --size 0x35000 --in Pro_ROM/arm9.bin --out patched.bin`  and then rename patched.bin to arm9.bin and replace the original one.
-If you start seeing the stat issues again, make the size larger.
-AS FAR AS I KNOW, you can use a size up to `0x40000`.
-It must be a multiple of 1000 regardless.
 - msgtool.py: extracts strings. `python Pro_Tools/msgtool.py extract Pro_ROM/data_dir STRINGS/` will extract the msg files to a new STRINGS directory. `python Pro_Tools/msgtool.py repack STRINGS/ OUTPUT/` will rebuild the files to OUTPUT
 - storytool.py: extracts scripts. `python Pro_Tools/storytool.py disasm Pro_ROM/data_dir SCRIPTS/` will extract the script files to a new SCRIPTS directory. `python Pro_Tools/storytool.py asm SCRIPTS/ OUTPUT/` will rebuild the files to OUTPUT